Huntington man pleads guilty to federal heroin charge

-The Charleston Police Department conducted the investigation.
-Assistant United States Attorney Monica D. Coleman is in charge of the prosecution.
+The Federal Bureau of Investigation Task Force, United States Postal Service, West Virginia State Police and Huntington Police Department conducted the investigation.
+Assistant United States Attorney Joseph F. Adams is in charge of the prosecution.